 These lights run off a consistent current.
 As a result, these lights never flicker or buzz, even when they approach their end.

-Retrofitting fluorescent tubes with LED Lighting Options
+Retrofitting fluorescent fixtures with LED Lights

 As one can see, conversion to LEDs comes with various benefits.
 It is possible to switch to LED lighting through various different methods.